leandrofranca/photoorganizer/README.md

     optional arguments:
-        -h, --help                show this help message and exit -r, --recursive           enable recursive renaming in subdirectories -d DIRECTORY or           directory of files to rename (defaults to .)
+        -h, --help                show this help message and exit -r, --recursive           enable recursive renaming in subdirectories -d DIRECTORY,             directory of files to rename (defaults to .)
          --directory DIRECTORY